 A classic image is that war veterans are often seen as old people.
 One has to make an effort to imagine that at the time of the fights these men were young, and sometimes much younger than today’s combatants.
 This is exactly the case of the Paris-Brest-Paris participants.

-The ACP now has the birth dates of 98.5% of the registrants in the 19 editions of Paris-Brest-Paris, from 1931 to 2019.
-Therefore, it is possible to do a simple statistic in order to observe how their average age has evolved.
+The ACP now has the birth dates of 99% of the registrants in the 20 editions of Paris-Brest-Paris, from 1931 to 2023.
+Therefore it is possible to do a simple statistic in order to observe how their average age has evolved.

 The figures are as follows:

-Officially, PBP was not a race, but those who knew it well admitted that it looked like one.
+Officially, PBP was not a race, but those who knew it well will admitt that it looked like one.

 Then the participants got older with a depleting pool of new blood.
 The average age increased almost linearly from one edition to the next, reaching 50 in 2011.
 Later on, the arrival of new participants, most often foreigners, stopped this slow degradation and stabilized the average age at 50 for the last three editions.